 Why do you think this is?
 Can you predict any trends?

-Melanie: I think years ago you would’ve been able to pick up on peaks and trends, but you can’t do that anymore.
+Melanie: I think years ago you would’ve been able to pick up on peaks and trends, but The Apartment Service has seen that can’t do that anymore.
 Now it’s a case of being ready and prepared to react to whatever comes your way.

-Can you tell us about any new projects or properties you have in the pipeline?
+Can you tell us about any new projects or properties The Apartment Service has in the pipeline?

 Melanie: We do but they are probably ones that we shouldn’t talk about!
 We’re trying to expand in many of the areas that we’re busy in at the moment, such as Guildford, Kingston and areas in Surrey.
 I can share that we’re looking at a couple of brand new areas to expand into within the next three to six months.

-What is the strangest request you have ever received from a client?
+What is the strangest request The Apartment Service has ever received from a client?

 Melanie: It’s more the behaviour than the requests.
 When I started at The Apartment Service nearly 11 years ago as part of the reservations team, I went to see an apartment in Mayfair, a very expensive one at that, only to find out that a client had started a fire.
 They had been cooking in the middle of the room.
 I’ve never seen anything like it; I don’t know how they managed to not set the whole place on fire!
 It’s probably one of the most shocking things I’ve seen.